nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **Calculate sysfs Number**

-If a pin is not listed above you can calculate the sysfs number.
-To do this start with the GR8 GPIO port number.
+If a pin is not listed above you can calculate the sysfs number starting with the GR8 port number.
 All port numbers are printed on C.H.I.P.
 Pro for your convenience.
 They can also be found in the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/GR8_Datasheet_v1.0.pdf) starting on page 15.

 As an example, take a look at **D0** which is port **PE4**.
 Look at the letter that follows the "P", in this case it's "E".
 Starting with A = 0, count up in the alphabet until you arrive at "E" and that is the letter index.
 For example, **E=4**.